 The Geranium Plant And Its Sunny Shady Nature

-A genus to the annual, biennial and perennial plant of cranesbills Geranium is one of those 422 genus presents of this flowering plant.
-These plants are found all over temperate zones of the globe and also In the mountainous trails but their most significant presence can be felt in the Mediterranean region especially in the eastern parts.
+A genus to the annual, biennial, and perennial plant of cranesbills, Geranium is one of those 422 genera that presents this flowering plant.
+These plants are easy to find all over temperate zones of the globe and in the mountainous trails.
+But their most significant presence can be in the Mediterranean region, especially in the eastern parts.
 Also, read about: Grow geranium at home.

-Geranium is a long flower with palmate leaves and a cleft that is formed in the leaves majorly in a circular formation pattern.
-The fragrant flowers of geranium have five petals and are mostly present in varied beautiful colors like pink, like purple, like white and the most beautiful blue chrome.
-Each of these flower colors portrays its different leaf veining which makes each geranium flower unique.
+Geranium is a long flower with palmate leaves and an aperture in the leaves, majorly in a circular formation pattern.
+The fragrant flowers of Geranium have five petals and are primarily present in varied beautiful colors like pink, purple, white, and the most beautiful blue chrome.
+Each of these flower colors portrays its different leaf veining, which makes each geranium flower unique.

-Another property of geranium is that they can grow absolutely anywhere until and unless the soil in which they are being yielded is not fit for them that is if the soil is waterlogged.
-The propagation of the geranium plants is done through the methodology of sowing the semi-ripe cuttings into the soil in the summer season, or by the geranium seeds sowing which is generally done in autumn or spring season.
+Another characteristic of Geranium is that they can grow anywhere.
+It is until and unless the soil in which its yielding is not providing for it.
+Or if there is a water log in media.
+The propagation of the geranium plants is through the methodology of sowing the semi-ripe cuttings into the soil in the summer season.
+Or by the geranium seeds sowing, which is generally in autumn or spring season.

-The Lepidoptera species is a larvae species which generally hosts its food by feeding on the geranium plant.
+The Lepidoptera species is a larvae species that generally hosts its food by feeding on the geranium plant.
 These plant-eating species include the ghost moth, the brown-tail moth, and the mouse moth.
-An interesting rescue feature that therefore has been developed in these plants is that a special geranium plant geranium viscosissimum is a plant that is protocarnivorous in nature therefore it becomes a predator to its predator.
-However, the other species are considered to be gynodioecious.
+An exciting rescue feature that therefore has been developed in these plants is that Viscosissimum.
+It is a plant that is Protocarnivorous in nature.
+Consequently, it becomes a predator to its predator.
+However, the other species include being gynodioecious.

-Geranium is not only a common name for the cranesbills species but also of the pelargonium genus.
-The Pelargonium genus is usually propagated as a bedding horticultural plant belonging to the Geraniaceae family.
-Linneaus a famous biologist combined all these plants conjointly under the genus name of Geranium however during the late centuries these combinations were broke and separated into two different genera.
-To form a common differentiation between the pelargonium genus and the geranium genus the cranesbills family geranium is referred to as the “hardy geranium”.
+Geranium is not only a common name for a particular genus but also the genus pelargonium.
+Although, the genus Pelargonium is usually propagated as a horticultural plant.
+It belongs to the family Geraniaceae.
+Linneaus, a famous biologist, combined all these plants under the genus name Geranium, but this combination broke apart during the last century and separated into two distinct genera.
+Therefore, establish a general distinction between the pelargonium genus and the geranium genus and the cranesbill family geraniums referring to as “hardy geraniums.”

-For all the plant lovers it is quite easy to point that geraniums are the plants which though thrive in both the conditions however if healthy and natural product thriving of the progeny is to be considered then geranium should be categorized as a sun-loving plant.
-Though the ideal sunlight requirements of the geranium plants are not as high waiting for blossoms to happen while the plant is kept in shade is almost impossible.
+For all plant lovers, it is easy enough to point out that geraniums are plants that thrive in both conditions.
+However, if the healthy and natural product of the offspring is considered, the Geranium should be categorized as a plant that likes moderate sunlight.
+So, the ideal sunlight requirements of a geranium plant are not as high as that of a bougainvillea.

 Sunlight requirements of the geranium plant